 Rules are and customs are different here.
 You have to switch off engines in locks and leave gates open when you leave.
 People don’t seem to throw ropes, they use boat hooks to grab them off the boat to tie up in the lock.

 There are some superb water side properties.
 This is Surrey after all.
 I particularly liked this old mill converted into (expensive) apartments.
-Another interesting feature was the occasional pair of flood gates with which they shut the navigation if the river is too high.

 The feel of the navigation changes all the time.
 At one time it felt like the middle levels, another time like the broads, and then like the Nene.
 I don’t know if giant pandas have ever visited Send, but they should because for quite a distance the river bank is thick with huge clumps of bamboo.